Thieves steal ‘priceless’ jewel sets from Dresden museum

 “This is a bitter day for the cultural heritage of Saxony,” the state’s interior minister, Roland Woeller, told reporters.

-Police are still carrying out forensic exams of the crime scene and museum officials said they have not yet been able to determine whether all the 100-or-so pieces were missing, but that the sets included intricate and dazzling broaches, buttons, buckles and other items.
+Police said they have established a special investigation team, code-named ‘Epaulette’ and comprising 20 specialist officers, to solve the case.
+Museum officials said the sets that were stolen included intricate and dazzling brooches, buttons, buckles and other items.

 Green Vault director Dirk Syndram stressed that the collections in the museum have “invaluable cultural value” — particularly their completeness.